BOOKMARK THIS WEBSITE

 Optional toppings: sliced tomatoes, black olives, pineapple, ham, etc.

-Sprinkle half of each type of cheese on a tortilla.
-Cover with a tablespoon of sauce.
-Add toppings if desired.
-Sprinkle with the remaining cheese and cover with the other tortilla.
+Cover each tortilla with a tablespoon of sauce.
+Sprinkle half of each type of cheese on one of the tortillas.
+Add additional toppings if desired.
+Cover with the other tortilla, sauce-side down.
 Bake on a tray in a toaster oven until the cheese is melted, or set on a microwave-safe plate, cover with a sheet of wax paper, and microwave on high for one-and-a-half minutes.
 Let cool for two minutes, then cut into wedges.
 Serves 2.

 Kringlers